 Ayurveda and its Application in Yoga

-Leading school of yoga in Rishikesh imparting training for beginners, middle level learners, as well as teachers have developed a new concept of combining yoga with ayurveda.
-In this way they want to design their training programs in such manner that the learners not only get the insight into benefits of both sciences for human development and for reaching physical, mental, and spiritual heights but also about the amazing healing powers developed as a result of combining the two age old traditional science that have advanced from the Vedic ages to the genre of modern world.
-But for the aspirant learners and especially those aspiring to become accomplished yoga and ayurveda teachers it is important knowing what is Ayurveda.
+Leading school of yoga in Rishikesh imparting training for beginners, middle-level learners, as well as teachers have developed a new concept of combining yoga with Ayurveda.
+In this way they want to design their training programs in such manner that the learners not only get the insight into benefits of both sciences for human development and for reaching physical, mental, and spiritual heights but also about the amazing healing powers developed as a result of combining the two age-old traditional science that has advanced from the Vedic ages to the genre of modern world.
+But for the aspirant learners and especially those aspiring to become accomplished yoga and Ayurveda teachers it is important knowing what is Ayurveda.

 What is Ayurveda

 Ayurveda provides various rules of daily as well as seasonal regimens that can help as well as adjust with the movements of life that takes place with the passage of time.
 Different regimens as well as practices are there for the men as well as women as well as depending on the practices for the different age group of people.
 So what is Ayurveda and where it fits in with all these?
 Using Ayurveda one can easily promote positive health as well as immunities, creative features as well as higher awareness in the process.
 Addition of Ayurveda in yoga can enhance the healing capabilities of the two considerably.

 The next question for the leaner is what are the benefits of Ayurveda?
 Basically, Ayurveda is the yogic system of medicines.
 It uses the practices as well as the principles of yoga that was initially used for meditation and physical refinements gradually leading to the spiritual development of people.
 The induction of Ayurveda in yoga can help extend these processes to the realm of healthcare as well as treatment of diseases.